melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 let () = Foo.Bar.baz();
 ```

-It is not necessary to nest the binding inside Reason modules, but mirroring the
+It is not necessary to nest the binding inside OCaml modules, but mirroring the
 structure of the JavaScript module layout makes the binding more discoverable.

 See the [Binding to properties inside a module or